 Should I (and My Church) Celebrate It?

 Search the Scriptures and you will find no biblical mandate to celebrate Advent.
 It is not commanded of us to light candles and sing “O Come, O Come, Emmanuel.”
 So, there is no need to overturn tables in your church designated for Christmas card distribution.

 However, what you will find in Scripture is a long history of Israel’s traditions, festivals, and feasts intended to remind God’s people what He had done for them, to reflect on Who He is, and to highlight a Greater Story and promises yet to be fulfilled.
 Regardless of whether you or your church family chooses to celebrate Advent, or even how you choose to celebrate it, the purpose of the Advent season is to draw our attention to the coming Christ, to anticipate His return, to repent and call others to repent as the day draws near, to hope in His promises, and to find our joy in a gift that will last forever.
 Jesus is the only One who can satisfy our longing.

 Fleeting Fad or Rich Tradition?

 Christmas is a time of tradition.
 Some traditions span across cultures and generations; others come and go and sometimes even come again decades later.
-But my hope is that the popularity of Advent will not be a cultural trend tied to a passing fascination with ancient tradition and church liturgy.
+Advent’s popularity should not be associated with a passing fascination with ancient tradition and church liturgy.
 We shouldn’t celebrate Advent to follow a fad or impress our neighbors.
-We celebrate Advent to point a desperate world to the hope of a Savior Who has come and is coming again.
+We celebrate Advent to point a desperate world to the hope of a Savior.
+He has come and is coming again.
 Yes, Christian, He has already come.
 But He is coming again.
 And so we wait with hopeful expectation.